tekleayele/spring-cloud-demo/README.md

 ## Hello Service
 hello-service is a REST service which returns a hello world message, whose value is configurable.
 There are three versions of this application:
-* [hello-service](hello-service): returns a value configured via configuration on the classpath
+* [hello-service](hello-service): returns a value configured via configuration on the classpath under resources
 * [hello-service-config-server](hello-service-config-server): uses the Configuration Service to configure the hello message as well as log levels.
 * [hello-service-eureka](hello-service-eureka): The same service above, but registers itself with the Service Registry